 - Use dialogues, interviews, or stories to present the product.

-- The advertisement should be direct to the point, and include an CTA you want the user to take – remember they are most likely in their car, so make the action easy and memorable.
+- The advertisement should be direct to the point and include a CTA you want the user to take – remember they are most likely in their car, so make the action easy and memorable.

 - Provide a deal or hook within the message.